Best Studio Headphones for Recording, Mixing & Music Production

 HD 280 Pro from Sennheiser is among my favorite products by Sennheiser.
 They are a great pair of affordable, studio-oriented headphones.

 HD 280 Pro set is a closed back set with excellent noise reduction (up to 32dB), flat response, and closed back design.
-These characteristics orient them towards the recording side.
+These characteristics orient them towards the recording side, making them one of the best recording headphones out there.

 The overall weight of 285 grams makes them easy to wear for prolonged periods of time.
 Also, they feature non-foldable construction.
 Comfy ear pads are a nice touch.
 It is worth noticing that HD 280 Pros come with a rather heavy, coiled cable.